-Summer is a time for fun for teens and kids; school is out and families plan for vacations.
-But safety is important to consider in and out of the house.
-It’s important to note that most accidents occur at home.
-The warm weather can lead to water related accidents and heat related illnesses.
-Outdoor activities such as bicycling, skateboarding and hiking also have their safety concerns.
+Summer is a time for fun; school is out and the weather is perfect.
+But safety is important to consider whenever you leave the house.
+The warm weather increases the number of water related accidents and heat related illnesses.
+Other outdoor activities such as hiking also have safety concerns to make note of.

-Learn CPR: this raises the chance for survival by treating before paramedics arrive.
+Learn CPR: This raises the chance for survival by treating victims before paramedics arrive.

-Remove Toys/Balls/etc from the pool after use: these toys become an “attraction” for young children who may not be able to swim.
+Remove Toys/Balls/etc from the pool after use: Toys become an attraction for young children who may not be able to swim.

-Wear Sunscreen with at least a 15 SPF.
+Wear Sunscreen: You should be applying sunscreen with at least a 15 SPF.

 Wear a hat